DiscourseDB/discoursedb-core/discoursedb-io-edx/README.md

 ## Converter Components

 The main processing units of a DiscourseDB-IO project are Spring Components that have access to the DiscourseDB database via autowired [Spring Data Repositories](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories).
 A Spring Data Repository provides access methods to the data in the DiscourseDB database.
-Autowired means that Spring takes care of establishing the connection to the database by injecting a fully repository instance into your field or constructor.
+Autowired means that Spring takes care of establishing the connection to the database by injecting a fully configured repository instance into your field or constructor.
-For instance, the field
+For example, the field

 ```java
 @Autowired